 Posters in the buses and at transit centers will have information on how riders can reduce the risk of spreading COVID-19 including tips for practicing social distancing while riding the bus.
 We also recommend riders wear cloth face coverings.

 Fares and Passenger Limits

-Fares will be required to ride.
+Fares are required to ride.
 Bus passes can be purchased on the bus, from Customer Service, or riders can use the People Mover mTicket mobile app as an option for "no contact" fare payment.

 Rider limits will be set based on bus size:

-The Downtown Transit Center Customer Service windows will re-open for normal business hours on Wednesday, May 27.
+The Downtown Transit Center Customer Service windows is open for normal business hours as of Wednesday, May 27.
 Riders who need to purchase bus passes or have unused passes reissued may enter the building for the purposes of conducting this transaction.
 Customer Service hours will be limited to 8:30am – 4:30pm.
 Please expect extended wait times.
-The lobby will not be available as a rider waiting area.
+The lobby is not available as a rider waiting area.